Yoast SEO settings: Content types

 The Schema settings allow you to use schema.org markup, a type of code, to describe the content of your posts and pages to search engines.
 This helps search engines understand your content better and present it more effectively in search results.

-By default, Yoast SEO uses WebPage Schema for Pages and Article Schema for Posts, but you can change these settings if you want more control over your Schema output.
+By default, Yoast SEO uses WebPage Schema for Pages and Article Schema for Posts, but you can change these settings.
 For example, if you choose the News Article as the default article type, all of your posts will contain specific Schema code for news articles.

-Be careful when changing default settings, as they will apply to all of your posts or pages.
-If you want to change the default settings for a specific post or page, you can do so in the Schema tab of the Yoast SEO sidebar or meta box in the post editor.
-Keep in mind that altering the schema markup in ways that don’t make sense or are incomplete may result in errors or unexpected behavior.
+Be careful when you change the default settings, as they will apply to all of your posts or pages.
+If you want to change the settings for a specific post or page, you can do so in the Yoast SEO sidebar.
+Keep in mind that altering the schema markup may result in errors or unexpected behavior.

 Additional settings